Teenager missing in Lautoka

 Article continues after advertisement

-Anyone with information on the whereabouts of Prakash that will assist in locating her whereabouts are urged to call Crime Stoppers Fiji on 919.
+Anyone with information on the whereabouts of Prakash that will assist in locating her whereabouts is urged to call Crime Stoppers Fiji on 919.

 Keep Connected With The Latest News, Weather, And Sports on Fiji's Best Radio stations.